Watch Canadian sleds race in Olympic women's bobsleigh | CBC Sports

 Watch Canadian sleds race in Olympic women's bobsleigh

-Click on the video players below to watch live action from the first two heats of the Olympic women's bobsleigh event at the 2022 Beijing Olympic Winter Games.
+Click on the video players below to watch live action from the final two heats of the Olympic women's bobsleigh event at the 2022 Beijing Olympic Winter Games.

-Three Canadian duos will be in competition at the Yanqing National Sliding Centre, with the first heat set to begin on Friday at 7 a.m.
+Three Canadian duos are competing at the Yanqing National Sliding Centre, with the third heat set to begin on Friday at 7 a.m.
 ET.

-- Pilot Christine de Bruin of Stony Plain, Alta., and brakewoman Kristen Bujnowski of Mount Brydges, Ont.
+Christine de Bruin of Stony Plain, Alta., and brakewoman Kristen Bujnowski of Mount Brydges, Ont., were fourth at the midway point of the event.

-- Pilot Cynthia Appiah of Toronto, and brakewoman Dawn Richardson Wilson of Edmonton

 WATCH | Heat No. 4 - Olympic women's bobsleigh: